Fed sees 'persistent fragilities' for households and businesses: Fed report

 The release of the report precedes two days of testimony by Powell before congressional committees next week, scheduled for Tuesday and Wednesday.

-In their economic projections released on Wednesday, the first since December, Fed policymakers saw the economy shrinking at a 6.5per cent annualized rate in 2020 and the unemployment rate at 9.3per cent at year's end, down from 13.3per cent in May but more than two and half times the 3.5per cent rate in February, when a record-long economic expansion ended abruptly in the face of the pandemic.
+In their economic projections released on Wednesday, the first since December, Fed policymakers saw the economy shrinking at a 6.5 per cent annualised rate in 2020 and the unemployment rate at 9.3 per cent at year's end, down from 13.3 per cent in May but more than two and half times the 3.5 per cent rate in February, when a record-long economic expansion ended abruptly in the face of the pandemic.

-While officials saw growth snapping back somewhat in 2021, with gross domestic product seen rising at a 5per cent annualized pace, they projected the jobless rate would remain elevated at 6.5per cent.
+While officials saw growth snapping back somewhat in 2021, with gross domestic product seen rising at a 5 per cent annualised pace, they projected the jobless rate would remain elevated at 6.5 per cent.

-That somber assessment of the outlook doused much of the optimism for a fast recovery that had been sown by the surprise growth in employment in May and factored heavily in Thursday's dramatic sell-off on Wall Street, when U.S. stocks fell by the most since March.
+That sombre assessment of the outlook doused much of the optimism for a fast recovery that had been sown by the surprise growth in employment in May and factored heavily in Thursday's dramatic sell-off on Wall Street, when US stocks fell by the most since March.

 According to this week's projections, all 17 current Fed policymakers see the key overnight interest rate, or federal funds rate, remaining near zero through next year, and 15 of 17 see no change through 2022.